lbernardomaia/image-resizer-app/README.md

 ## Frontend DevOps Pipeline
 - This project had a DevOps Pipeline running on AWS CodePipeline as demonstrated on the image below.
-- The frontend contain the buildspec.yml file used by AWS CodeBuild, which builds, execute the tests and run SonarCloud code analysis for every build.
+- The frontend contains the buildspec.yml file used by AWS CodeBuild, which builds, execute the tests and run SonarCloud code analysis for every build.
 - The frontend was deployed on AWS Elastic Beanstalk.